“The American Quarter Horse has been good to each of us. Let’s make sure we are good to it in return.”

 Here are some of the specific initiatives and measures of the AQHA and other participating organizations, all meant to help assure the humane treatment of show horses.

-Developed a fine and penalty system for abuse violations in 2012; has updated/added to the pertinent rules every year since.
+The American Quarter Horse Association developed a fine and penalty system for abuse violations in 2012; has updated/added to the pertinent rules every year since.

 Mission Statement now includes: “To ensure the American Quarter Horse is treated humanely, with dignity, respect and compassion, at all times.”

 Position Statement now includes: “Above all, the American Quarter Horse’s welfare is paramount to other considerations, and the continual development of procedures that ensure humane treatment of the breed and of all other horses and all animals involved with AQHA events, and fair competition supersede all other concerns.”